Variations on Memetic Algorithms for Graph Coloring Problems: Experimental Results

-Table~\ref{tab:resSimpleH2col} presents the results obtained with $H'_2col$, the first version of $H_2col$ (without elites).
-This simplest version finds very good solutions ($+1$ color compared to the best known results) for difficult graphs within the literature.
-Only one method, QA-col, occasionally finds a solution with less color.
-The column $\mathbf{Iter_{TC}}$ indicates the number of iterations of the TabuCol algorithm (this is the stop criteria of TabuCol).
 The column \textbf{Success} evaluates the robustness of this method, providing the success rate: success\_runs/total\_runs.
-A success run is that which finds a legal $k$-coloring.
-The average number of generations or crossovers performed during one success run is given by~\textbf{Gene} value.
-The total average number of iterations of TabuCol preformed during $H'_2O$ is $\mathbf{Iter=Iter_{TC}\times Gene}\times 2$.
-The column \textbf{Time} indicates the average CPU time in minutes of success runs.
+A success run is one which finds a legal $k$-coloring.
+The average number of generations or crossovers performed during one success run is given by the~\textbf{Cross} value.
+The total average number of iterations of \emph{TabuCol} preformed during \emph{HEAD'} is The column \textbf{Time} indicates the average CPU time in minutes of success runs.

-$H'_2col$ does not find the solutions each time for these graphs, but when it does, it is generally very rapid.
-For example, for the graph coloring DSJC1000.1 with 20 colors, recent results reported in the literature are: \begin{itemize} \item MACOL in 108 minutes (CPU 3.4GHz) \cite{Lu10} \item EXTRACOL in 93 minutes (CPU 2.8GHz) \cite{Wu12} \end{itemize} Our algorithm, $H'_2col$, achieves solutions in less than one minute (CPU 3.1GHz).

-The main drawback of $H'_2col$ is that it converges sometimes too quickly.
-In such instances it cannot find a solution before the two individuals in a generation become identical.
-The second version, $H_2Col$, adds more diversity while performing an intensifying role.
+\supp{\emph{HEAD'} does not find the solutions each time for these graphs, but when it does, it is generally very fast. } \emph{HEAD'} success rate is rarely 100\%, but in case of success, the running time is generally very short.
+The main drawback of \emph{HEAD'} is that it sometimes converges too quickly.
+In such instances it cannot find a legal solution before the two individuals in a generation become identical.
+The first option to correct this rapid convergence, is to increase the number of iterations $Iter_{TC}$ of each \emph{TabuCol}.
+The second option is to use the random \emph{GPX} instead of the standard one (section~\ref{subsect:GPX_random}).
+However, these options are not considered sufficient.
+The second version, \emph{HEAD}, adds more diversity while performing an intensifying role.